-major determinant of the CEO pay Fox (1983).
+There was a substantial evidence that the firm size was a major determinant of the CEO pay Fox (1983).
 Finkelstein and Hambrick (1989) believed that the bigger firms tend to pay more because the CEO oversees substantial resources, rather than because of their number of hierarchical pay levels.
-This theory was explained in other form by Fox (1983) that the CEOs are paid more in the larger firms primarily due to its leadership demand and more hierarchical layers exist in the larger firms.
-However, the results have varied from nil to strongly positive associations between the CEO compensation and the larger firms (Finkelstein and Hambrick, 1989).
+This theory was explained in another form by Fox (1983) that the CEOs are paid more in the larger firms primarily due to its leadership demand and more hierarchical layers exist in the larger firms.
+However, the results have varied from nil to strong positive associations between the CEO compensation and the larger firms (Finkelstein and Hambrick, 1989).